John L. Williams (American football)

-John L. Williams (born November 23, 1964) is an American former professional football player who was a running back in the National Football League (NFL) for ten seasons during the 1980s and 1990s.
-Williams played college football for the University of Florida.
-A first-round pick in the 1986 NFL Draft, he played professionally for the Seattle Seahawks and the Pittsburgh Steelers of the NFL.
+John L. Williams (born November 23, 1964) is an American former professional football player who was a fullback for 10 seasons in the National Football League (NFL) during the 1980s and 1990s.
+Williams played college football for the Florida Gators.
+A first-round pick in the 1986 NFL draft, he played professionally for the Seattle Seahawks and the Pittsburgh Steelers of the NFL.

-Early years
+Early life

 Williams was born in Palatka, Florida in 1964.
 He attended Palatka High School, where he was a standout high school football running back in the wishbone offense of the Palatka Panthers.
 Williams rushed for 3,449 yards and fifty-nine touchdowns, including 1,738 yards as a senior.
 The Panthers finished undefeated and won the Florida Class 3A championship.
 In 2007, twenty-five years after he graduated from high school, the Florida High School Athletic Association (FHSAA) recognized Williams as one of the "100 Greatest Players of the First 100 Years" of Florida high school football.